apurvabanka/Forcaster/README.md

 # Demo Video

 - A demo video is included in the repository by the name `demo_video.mov`.
+The below GIF is a shorter version of the complete video.

 ![Video Preview](demo_video_new.gif)